xitop/edzed/docs/new_cblocks.rst

 .. method:: CBlock.input_signature() -> dict[str, None|int]

-  Return the input signature.
+  Return the :ref:`input signature <Input signatures>`.
 The data is available after connecting the inputs with :meth:`CBlock.connect`.

   An :exc:`EdzedInvalidState` is raised when called before